gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 We can directly estimate the test error using the validation set and cross-validation methods.This procedure has an advantage over AIC, BIC, adjusted $R^2$ and $C_p$ in that it provides a direct estimate of the test error and makes fewer assumptions about the underlying model.
 It can also be used in cases in which it is hard to estimate $σ^2$ and/or the number of degrees of freedom is not known.Cross-validation has become a more attractive approach as computing power has increased.

-# 2. Shrinkage Methods-Ridge & Lasso-Models with penalty
+# 2. Regularization:Shrinkage Methods-Ridge & Lasso-Models with penalty

+- **Regularization is a kind of desensitization.**

 Shrinkage methods = RSS + Penalty, this is a soultion of the multicollinearity for linear regression.